DumerSchuh/Pygameengine/README.md

 ## Credits

--this Project has no Inspirations!
+- this Project has no Inspirations!
--this Project was made after long long time of thinking, how to do it the best.
+- this Project was made after long long time of thinking, how to do it the best.
--README.md,LICENSE.md and REQUIREMENTS.md were generatet by AI on purpose with modifications
+- README.md,LICENSE.md and REQUIREMENTS.md were generatet by AI on purpose with modifications